Orika Africa

 Mountain Gorillas · UNESCO World Heritage

-Uganda shelters more than half the world's mountain gorillas, with 459 individuals across this ancient forest that has stood for over 25,000 years.
-Twenty-five families are habituated, nine open for daily trekking across four sectors: Buhoma, Ruhija, Rushaga, and Nkuringo.
+Uganda shelters more than half the world's mountain gorillas, across this ancient forest that has stood for over 25,000 years.
+Habituated families allow daily trekking across separate sectors: Buhoma, Ruhija, Rushaga, and Nkuringo.
 Cultural encounters with the Batwa, the forest's original inhabitants, add a rare human dimension.

 Chimpanzees in Kibale Forest National Park, Uganda